Iveta26/morse-code/README.md

 Translates AH!
-Code to ASCII and vice versa had to be built using The system must be able to transmit the AH!
+Code to ASCII and vice versa
+The system must be able to transmit the AH!
 Code by LED using blue LED if the input was AH!
 Code and green LED if the input was ASCII.
 The system must be able to respond to 4 commands: